-The applicability of Section 162(m) may affect the tax deductibility of certain portions of named executive officers' compensation.
+The applicability of Section 162(m) of the Internal Revenue Code of 1986, as amended, may affect the tax deductibility of certain portions of named executive officers' compensation.
 Wherever possible, the Company structures compensation for its executive officers in a way that preserves tax deductibility under Section 162(m).